michaelkirk/georust_book/src/feature-creek.md

 #   }
 #
 #   fn centroid(&self) -> geo::Point {
-#     use geo::algorithm::BoundingRect;
+#     use geo::algorithm::Centroid;
-#     self.geometry.bounding_rect().center()
+#     self.geometry.centroid().expect("a centroid exists for any non-empty geometry")
 #   }
 # }
 #
-for row in csv_reader::records<CreekSegment>() {
+for row in csv_reader.deserialize() {

-  // All of our error checking and field parsing can be replaced by a
+  // All of our error checking and field parsing can be replaced by
-  // single line.
+  // a single line.
 The rest is automatically inferred from our
   // serde-annotated struct declaration. let creek_segment: CreekSegment = row.expect("creek segment must be valid");